pg6301-fall2022/l3_livecode/README.md

 - npm install jest-environment-jsdom

 These will show up in package.json (in the example, I have moved them from "dependencies" to "devDependencies")

+Use "--save-dev" as an option if you want to install as a devDependency

+- npm install --save-dev <packageName>